-So we need an approach to Scripture which directs us first of all to hear God, an approach which enables us to receive his words.
-A messenger only delivers what has been delivered to him or her, what he has received from the sender.
-The messenger is not the source of the message.
+We need an approach to Scripture which directs us first of all to hear God, an approach which enables us to receive his words and then maintain the integrity of the message in the delivery.
 As we study, we must understand that we have nothing to say apart from what God clearly states in his divine Book.
-We deliver what we receive.
+Again, we deliver what we receive.

-Also to hear, we need to put away the crud in our lives and receive the word in humility.
+Also, to hear, we need to put away the crud in our lives and receive the word in humility.
 So we need an approach to Scripture that cuts through our subjectivity and sinfulness and reveals the plain, objective truth of the Bible.
 Only God's message saves and accomplishes his purposes.
 We need to hear the voice of God through his written word through his Holy Spirit.
 We do not hear God in our sinfulness and our pride.
 We may still study the Bible, but we are not hearing God.

-• What we see when we think we are looking into the depths of Scripture may sometimes be only the reflection of our own silly faces (C. S. Lewis, Refections on the Psalms).
+What we see when we think we are looking into the depths of Scripture may sometimes be only the reflection of our own silly faces (C. S. Lewis).